25 BEST Free & Cheap Things To Do In Puerto Rico 2025

 8. Catch A Sunrise & Sunset

-Quite possibly the most iconic on the list of free things to do in Puerto Rico, watch a gorgeous sunrise or sunset!
+Quite possibly the most iconic on the list of free Puerto Rico activities – watch a gorgeous sunrise or sunset!

 The sun setting in Dorado.
 This was the first beach we stopped at after landing in Puerto Rico our last visit!